juanfraherrero/Environment-Tab-Loader-Extension/README.md

-# Environment Tab Loader Extension
+# Your Environment Extension

 ## Description

-**Environment Tab Loader** allows you to configure and load different work environments, each with a specific set of tabs.
+**Your Environment** allows you to configure and load different work environments, each with a specific set of tabs.
 You can open a new Chrome window with the corresponding environment tabs or clear all tabs and load only the ones from the selected environment.

 **Main features:**